Prusy-Boškůvky: Geography

 Prusy-Boškůvky is located about 5 km southeast of Vyškov and 32 km east of Brno.
 It lies in an agricultural landscape in the Litenčice Hills.
 The highest point is at 355 m above sea level.
-The brook Pruský potok flows through the municipality.
+The stream Pruský potok flows through the municipality.

 History

 The first written mention of Prusy is from 1349.
 Boškůvky was first mentioned in 1465.
 Moravské Prusy and Boškůvky were merged into one municipality in 1964.
 Zouvalka was a municipal part of Vyškov in 1964–2016.
 Since 1 January 2017, it has been a part of Prusy-Boškůvky.

 Transport

-There are no railways or major roads passing through the municipality, however, the D1 motorway from Brno to Ostrava passes north of Prusy-Boškůvky just outside the municipal territory.
+There are no railways or major roads passing through the municipality, however, the D1 motorway from Brno to Ostrava runs north of Prusy-Boškůvky just outside the municipal territory.

 Sights

 The main landmark is the Church of Saint George, located in Moravské Prusy.
 It is a valuable Baroque building dating from 1733.
 The author of the basic concept of the building was the architect Domenico Martinelli.